Body Lift in Dallas and Allen, TX

 When Will I See My Body Lift Results?

-You will see some immediate results from your body lift plastic surgery; however, the full effects may not be completely realized until the one-year mark.
+You will see some immediate results from your body lift plastic surgery; however, swelling and bruising will camouflage the results for a few weeks or months.
+The full effects may not be completely realized until the one-year mark.

 Frequently Asked Questions About Body Lift Surgery